 Marcus by Goldman Sachs has a disaster recovery program in place to support customers impacted by the California wildfires or other disasters.
 The program allows lending customers to postpone loan payments without being charged interest during the deferral.
 Contact 1-844-627-2872 for assistance.

-U.S. Bank donated $50,000 to the United Way of Northern California for relief and recovery from the Carr Fire.
-Additionally, U.S. Bank has disaster assistance, including loss-mitigation programs, available to people affected by the wildfires.
+U.S. Bank has disaster assistance programs available to customers impacted by natural disasters, including wildfires.
+Customers can contact representatives at 888-287-7817 if they have questions or to learn about the assistance programs that may be available.
 U.S. Bank is allowing customers to make Red Cross donations at all U.S. Bank ATMs, with all funds going directly to the Red Cross.
-Donations will be accepted through August 31.
-For people who need assistance, call 1-800-872-2657.
+Donations will be accepted through the end of the year.

 The San Francisco-based bank is assisting customers affected by wildfires on an individual basis.
 Wells Fargo is offering a variety of relief options to customers based on their residence in the impacted areas, such as fee waivers and payment assistance.
 Customers experiencing hardship are encouraged to call the number on their card or statement or visit a branch.